 Gazole / Diesel

 Make sure you take any paperwork that you may need to use during your holiday - and remember all of the following for all party members where applicable:

 - Your valid passport with the correct person entered into the emergency contact section.
-Also some countries require your passport to be in date for up to 6 months after you've travelled.
-Check this before you go!
+On the day you’re due to depart your passport needs to have at least six months left.

 - Keep a photocopy of your passports, as well as copies of other important documents, separate from the originals